 The protection plans offered by credit card companies and FIs do provide additional protection.
-But, if it isn’t enough, why would consumers pay for safeguards that should be provided automatically?
-The “safeguards” aren’t really all that safe, in truth.
+But, it isn’t enough, and why would consumers pay for safeguards that should be provided automatically?
+Especially when the “safeguards” aren’t really all that safe.

 EMV (Eurocard, MasterCard, Visa) (covered on this blog) would be a step in the right direction, erecting additional layers of protection between FIs and hackers.
 EMV has been adopted by most of the world, but not in the U.S.

-EMV replaces the magnetic strip on cards with a microchip used for authentication, encrypting the information during the transaction, making it more difficult for thieves and card skimmers to steal.
+EMV replaces the magnetic strip on cards with a microchip used for authentication and encrypts the information during the transaction, making it more difficult for thieves and card skimmers to steal.
 Security is further bolstered when used with a PIN or signature.
-However, it is by no means a panacea.
+It is by no means a panacea.

 Retina scans and fingerprints could also thwart criminals.
 Those systems require expensive investment in hardware and new software to support them.
 FIs and their customers should implement anything that makes it more difficult for hackers.

 Dual-factor authentication (2FA) is another, more feasible, option.
 It adds another level to the standard password login.
 The FI would send a code via text message to one’s mobile phone, which then is entered by the user to execute the transaction.

 Ninety-one percent of Americans already have a mobile phone, according to Pew Research.
 Convenience alone makes 2FA via text message a logical solution.

 Sending out text message codes would require investment in software, but the cost would be meager compared to implementing a scanner or other hardware solution.
 Twitter, Google and Facebook already support 2FA as an option at login.
 It should be made mandatory.